-There are four EPA sites located in Dundalk Bay with monitoring data available from the period 2006 to 2008 for pH and dissolved oxygen.
-The values outlined in Table 1 for these parameters were not breached in any of the Dundalk Bay samples.
+There are 10 EPA sites located in the designated area with monitoring data available from the period 2006 to 2008 for pH and DO.
+The values outlined in Table 1 for these parameters were not breached in any of these samples.